Ancient earthquakes

 református templomán.
 Evidence for earthquake damage in the Calvinist church

 Romania).
 XXII.
-Bányászati, Kohászati
+Bányászati, Kohászati és

-május 8., Kolozsvár, pp. 76-80. [open
+Földtani Konferencia, 2021. május 8., Kolozsvár, pp. 76-80.

 22. Kázmér Miklós (2021): A természet is

-ismétli önmagát – előszavak a Környezettörténet 3. kötethez.
-In: Demeter Gábor,
+ismétli önmagát – előszavak a Környezettörténet 3. kötethez In: Demeter Gábor, Kern Zoltán, Pinke Zsolt, F. Romhányi Beatrix,

-Környezeti folyamatok a honfoglalástól napjainkig történeti és
+folyamatok a honfoglalástól napjainkig történeti és természettudományos

-Budapest, pp. 7-12. [volume]
+források tükrében.
+Bölcsészettudományi Kutatóközpont, Budapest, pp. 7-12. [volume]

 [paper]